-Yes, hairdressers and makeup artists are practically magicians, but unfortunately they can’t fix everything with the wave of a wand.
+Yes, wedding hair stylist and makeup artist are practically magicians, but unfortunately, they can’t fix everything with the wave of a wand.
 If you want to look like a million bucks on your big day, there are a few things you should incorporate into your beauty routine.
 Lucky for you, all of them are easy and relatively inexpensive (so there’s really no excuse!).

 Here are the essential beauty rules that every bride should know.

 There’s a reason it’s called “beauty sleep”.
 Have you ever noticed that your skin doesn’t look so great after a night of tossing and turning?
 That’s because your body is programmed to repair itself while you catch your z’s - causing you to wake up looking like a fresh face cherub as opposed to a zombie.
 Sleeplessness also produces those pesky bags and puffiness that require heaps of colour corrector and the hand of a skilled makeup artist.

 Help your skin from the inside out with the most simple, effective and readily available beverage: water.
 Staying hydrated has countless benefits and is an easy and free way to work on your wedding glow.
 Recommendations vary, but you should aim to get in about 8 glasses (or 2 litres) per day.

 Wedding planning stress can wreak havoc on your hair, skin and body, so try your best to stay zen.
 Yes, planning can be tough and all those appointments may actually make you want to rip your hair out, but try to find a moment or two of meditation to avoid any meltdowns.
 If you need some tips on keeping calm and carrying on while gearing up for your big day, read this.